servalproject/batphone/INSTALL.md

 proceeding.
 This will depend on your workstation's operating system, and is outside the scope of these instructions.

-If Serval Mesh was already installed on the connected device, you will have to uninstall it first:
+If Serval Mesh is already installed on the connected device, you have the option of re-installing (upgrading) by giving the `-r` option.
+This will preserve the data and settings kept by the Serval Mesh app, which could provoke incompatibility issues, especially in a development version.
+The following commands will perform the re-install, after which no further commands are needed in this step:

+    $ cd ~/src/batphone
+    $ adb install -r bin/batphone-debug.apk
+    1783 KB/s (1905585 bytes in 1.043s)
+        pkg: /data/local/tmp/batphone-debug.apk
+    Success
+    $

+Alternatively, you can uninstall the Serval Mesh app and continue with the procedure below (this will erase all data and settings kept by the Serval Mesh app):

     $ adb uninstall org.servalproject
     Success
     $

-To install the built APK on the connected Android device, use the following
+To install the built APK on a device without the Serval Mesh app currently
-commands:
+installed:

     $ cd ~/src/batphone
+    $ adb uninstall org.servalproject
+    Success
     $ adb install bin/batphone-debug.apk
     1783 KB/s (1905585 bytes in 1.043s)
         pkg: /data/local/tmp/batphone-debug.apk
     Success
     $

-If the installation fails:
+If the (re-)installation fails:

  * Ensure that all the requirements and environment specified above are met;
  * Check that your workstation recognises the connected device as an Android